Masai giraffe

-The Masai giraffe (Giraffa tippelskirchi or Giraffa camelopardalis tippelskirchi), also spelled Maasai giraffe, and sometimes called the Kilimanjaro giraffe, is a species or subspecies of giraffe.
+The Masai giraffe (Giraffa tippelskirchi), also spelled Maasai giraffe, and sometimes called the Kilimanjaro giraffe, is a species or subspecies of giraffe.
 It is native to East Africa.
-The Masai giraffe can be found in central and southern Kenya and in Tanzania.
-It has distinctive, irregular, jagged, star-like blotches that extend from the hooves to its head.
+The Masai giraffe can be found in central and southern Kenya, Tanzania, Uganda, and the Luangwa Valley region of Zambia.
+It has distinctive jagged, irregular leaf-like blotches that extend from the hooves to its head.
 The Masai giraffe is currently the national animal of Tanzania.

 Taxonomy

+Genetic research on giraffes in 2016 determined that there are likely four separate species of giraffe rather than just one.
+The IUCN's Giraffe and Okapi Specialist Group, has now accepted that there are four species of giraffes: the Masai giraffe, the reticulated giraffe, the northern giraffe, and the southern giraffe.[3]
+The Masai giraffe has therefore been elevated to a full species, the research also established that the Thornicroft's giraffe also known as the Luangwa giraffe, found in the Luangwa Valley region of Zambia, is a subspecies of the Masai giraffe (Giraffa tippelskirchi thornicrofti).

-The IUCN currently recognizes only one species of giraffe with nine subspecies The Masai giraffe was described and given the binomial name Giraffa tippelskirchi by German zoologist Paul Matschie in 1898, but current taxonomy refers to Masai giraffe as Giraffa camelopardalis tippelskirchi.
+The Masai giraffe was described and given the binomial name Giraffa tippelskirchi by German zoologist Paul Matschie in 1898, however, since 1758 giraffes had generally always been regarded as a single species, so the Masai giraffe was considered a subspecies of the giraffe, Giraffa camelopardalis tippelskirchi.
 The Masai giraffe was named in honor of Herr von Tippelskirch, who was a member of a German scientific expedition in German East Africa to what is now northern Tanzania in 1896.
 Tippelskirch brought back the skin of a female Masai giraffe from near Lake Eyasi which was later on identified as Giraffa tippelskirchi.
-Alternative taxonomic hypotheses have proposed Masai giraffe may be its own species.